Te Atatu

 Civil Construction Challenges in Te Atatu

-Te Atatu's peninsular geography and estuarine setting create a distinct set of challenges that differentiate it from inland West Auckland suburbs.
+Te Atatu's peninsular geography and estuarine setting set it apart from inland West Auckland.
+The challenges here are specific, and they require different thinking.

 Tidal Drainage Constraints